conjuncts/gmft/docs/source/config.rst

 Basics
 -------

-The :class:`AutoFormatConfig` object can be passed into either the :class:`AutoTableFormatter` constructor or the :meth:`TATRTableFormatter.df` method.
+The :class:`~gmft.auto.AutoFormatConfig` object can be passed into either the :class:`~gmft.auto.AutoTableFormatter` constructor or the :meth:`~gmft.formatters.tatr.TATRFormatter.df` method.

 For example:

 .. code-block:: python

-    from gmft import AutoFormatConfig, AutoTableFormatter
+    from gmft.auto import AutoFormatConfig, AutoTableFormatter

     # ... code here